jup-team/jup-api/README.md

 ### adding new libs

-If you add a lib to the project, remember to run the command:
+if you add a new lib, follow the steps:

-`pip freeze > requirementes.txt`
+  1. add the lib in requirements.txt
+  2. run `docker-compose run --build`